ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Removed. _(Manuel Mausz)_

+### YAMBi

+- We fixed a compiler warning about comparisons between integers with different signs for parsers produced by Bison 3.5. _(René Schwaiger)_

 ### YAML CPP

 - The plugin now always prints a newline at the end of the YAML output. _(René Schwaiger)_